liamAppleton/nc-news-app/README.md

 ## About this project

 NC News is a fully hosted Express.js server.
-Users can interact with the database via the various endpoints which facilitate CRUD operations.
+Users can interact with the PostgreSQL database via the various endpoints which facilitate CRUD operations.

 Check out the hosted version here: https://nc-news-app-e2hd.onrender.com/api